entando/entando-docs/vuepress/docs/next/tutorials/ecr/tutorials/create-ecr-bundle-from-git.md

 ### 3. Add a simple component to the bundle

-This bundle will contains only a simple widget.
+This bundle will contain only a simple widget.

 Let’s first create the widget metadata in a dedicated folder.